UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Knowing the location of your home’s main water and electrical shut-offs is crucial for quickly responding to emergencies.

 When a pipe suddenly bursts or an outlet heavily sparks, your reaction time dictates the severity of the damage.
-You cannot afford to frantically search for the main shut-off valves while water rapidly floods your new hardwood floors.
-During your initial walkthrough of the empty home, firmly locate the primary water valve and the main electrical circuit breaker box.
+You cannot afford to frantically search for the utility panels while water rapidly floods your new hardwood floors.
+During your initial walkthrough of the empty home, you must actively locate emergency shut-off valves for your municipal water supply and natural gas lines.

-Test the main water shut-off valves immediately to check for severe rust or seizing caused by years of disuse.
-If the valve refuses to turn, schedule a plumber to replace it before a catastrophic leak occurs.
+Test the main water shut-off valve immediately to check for severe rust or seizing caused by years of disuse.
+If the valve refuses to turn, schedule a licensed plumber to replace the hardware before a catastrophic leak occurs.
+Additionally, verify if your street-level water meter requires a specialized water key to turn off the flow, and purchase one if necessary.

-Next, grab a partner and command the process of accurately identifying your circuits.
+Next, grab a partner and command the process of accurately identifying your home’s electrical circuits.
 Physically label all switches in the breaker box using clear, highly visible markers.
-Integrating effective labeling electrical panel strategies eliminates dangerous guesswork, ensuring you instantly know which switch kills the power to the kitchen appliances versus the primary HVAC unit.
+Integrating effective labeling strategies eliminates dangerous guesswork during a severe storm, ensuring you instantly know which switch kills the power to the kitchen appliances versus the primary HVAC unit.

-Regularly check the manufacture date of smoke and CO detectors, replace them every 10 years, and use fresh batteries.
+Ensure fire safety before moving in by physically checking the manufacture date on smoke and CO detectors, replacing them every 10 years, and installing new batteries.

-7. Service the HVAC and Conduct an Energy Audit
+9. Service the HVAC System and Conduct Energy Audits

 Illustration showing a person with a checklist to notify key contacts, and mail forwarding from an old to a new address.